GENIVI/rvi_core/doc/rvi_security.md

-## SETTING UP A DEVICE THROUGH ONE-TIME TOKENS
+## DEVICE SELF PROVISIONING THROUGH ONE-TIME TOKENS

-This chapter describes a yet-to-be-implemented procedure for provisioning new devices
+This chapter describes a yet-to-be-implemented procedure for provisioning new devices that are created outside the control of the provisioning server.

 ### Initial provisioning at app install
 An device-specific key pair is generated by device and stored locally.

-The app has one pre-provisioned node certificate, signed by the root server, allowing it to invoke ```jlr.com/provisioning/init_setup``` and ```jlr.com/provisioning/request_provisioning```.
-The certificate also provides the right to register ```jlr.com/mobile/*/dm/cert_provision``` and ```jlr.com/mobile/*/dm/key_provision```
+The app has one pre-provisioned certificate, signed by the root server, allowing it to invoke ```jlr.com/provisioning/init_setup``` and ```jlr.com/provisioning/request_provisioning```.
+The certificate also provides the right to register ```jlr.com/mobile/*/dm/cert_provision``` and ```jlr.com/mobile/*/dm/signed_pub_key_provision``` The certificate keys section, normally holding public device keys, is empty.

-The certificate keys section, normally holding public device keys, is empty.
+The device has the public root key pre-provisioned.

-The device has the IP address of its provisioning server.
+The device has the BT/IP/SMS address of its provisioning server to setup an initial contact.

-### Device setup process
+### Device self provisioning process

 1. Device connects to provisioning server<br>
    The app is started for the first time and connects to the